jdc20181/BeffsBrowser/README.md

 **Prep for Extensions**

-The release is taking an extra month to complete due to the addition of extensions, this mechanism will control v1 of the extesnions system in BeffsBrowser.
+The release is taking an extra month to complete due to the addition of extensions, this mechanism will control v1 of the extensions system in BeffsBrowser.
 API/SDK docs will be in the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/Extensions-SDK-API-V1)

 The docs are not finished yet.
 And subject to change before release.